-- The Committee shall appoint the Allocation Chair who shall: - (a) preferably have suitable experience of the railway industry; - (b) not, during his term of office, be employed by or be otherwise connected with any party entitled to use these Rules or receive any benefit from any such party in return for services provided to it, in either case in a way which may compromise his impartiality; - (c) preferably have qualified as a lawyer and mediator (or have experience as a mediator) and shall have extensive professional and practical experience (at a senior level) of significant commercial disputes and commercial disputes processes but shall not be required to hold a current practising certificate; and - (d) in addition to his role as set out in these Rules, determine any disputes arising in relation to relevant decisions of the CAHA Registrar. - The appointment and any re-appointment of the Allocation Chair shall be made by unanimous resolution. - The Allocation Chair shall upon appointment, declare to the Secretary any relevant connection which he has or has had with the railway industry, and, subject to Rule J20(b), shall during his term of office promptly disclose any new connection of that kind.
-The Secretary shall provide a copy of any disclosure made under this Rule to each Committee Member and to any Resolution Service Party which requests it. - In the event that the Allocation Chair has or may have any Conflict of Interest in respect of any dispute he shall identify such Conflict of Interest to the Secretary who shall nominate a Hearing Chair from the pool referred to in Rule J29 to act as Allocation Chair for that dispute. - The Allocation Chair shall hold office on such terms as the Committee shall determine.
-Where the terms on which he holds office include provision for the payment to him of any allowances or expenses, the rate at which those allowances and expenses are paid shall be determined by the Committee. - The terms on which the Allocation Chair holds office may, in addition to providing for his remuneration, include provision for the payment of such pensions, allowances or gratuities to or in respect of him, or such contributions or payments towards provision for such pensions, allowances or gratuities, as may be determined by the Committee.

-- The Allocation Chair shall be appointed (as a consultant) for a term of two years, and may be reappointed.
-The Committee may terminate the appointment on the motion of any Committee Member, provided that at least two weeks' written notice of the intention to table such a motion has been given to all members of the Committee and to the Allocation Chair. - A resolution to terminate the appointment of the Allocation Chair shall be passed on the positive resolution of at least five Committee Members acting at their discretion and without the need to provide reasons for their decision. - If, within 60 days of the termination (for whatever reason) of the appointment of the Allocation Chair, the Committee shall have failed to appoint a new Allocation Chair pursuant to Rules J20 and 21, the Committee shall: - (a) by unanimous resolution, determine a list of three candidates for the role of Allocation Chair; - (b) send the list to the ORR and provide such information in relation to the candidates and the preferences of the Committee Members as the ORR may request; and - (c) be deemed to have appointed as Allocation Chair the candidate then selected by the ORR.
+- 2 HAL shall procure that the Committee appoints an Allocation Chair who shall: - (a) preferably have suitable experience of the railway industry; - (b) not, during his term of office, be employed by or be otherwise connected with any party entitled to use these Rules or receive any benefit from any such party in return for services provided to it, in either case in a way which may compromise his impartiality; - (c) preferably have qualified as a lawyer and mediator (or have experience as a mediator) and shall have extensive professional and practical experience (at a senior level) of significant commercial disputes and commercial disputes processes but shall not be required to hold a current practising certificate; and - (d) not during his term of office be the Chair of the committee established pursuant to Rule A2 of the Non-Access Dispute Resolution Rules. - 3 The appointment and any re-appointment of the Allocation Chair shall be by unanimous resolution of the Committee. - The Allocation Chair shall upon appointment, declare to the Secretary any relevant connection which he has or has had with the railway industry, and, subject to Rule J2(b), shall during his term of office promptly disclose any new connection of that kind.
+The Secretary shall provide a copy of any disclosure made under this Rule to HAL and to any Resolution Service Party which requests it. - In the event that the Allocation Chair has or may have any Conflict of Interest in respect of any dispute he shall identify such Conflict of Interest to the Secretary who shall nominate a Hearing Chair from the pool referred to in Rule J11 to act as Allocation Chair for that dispute. - 6 The Allocation Chair shall hold office on such terms as the Committee shall determine.
+Where the terms on which he holds office include provision for the payment to him of any allowances or expenses, the rate at which those allowances and expenses are paid shall be determined by the Committee. - 7 The terms on which the Allocation Chair holds office may, in addition to providing for his remuneration, include provision for the payment of such pensions, allowances or gratuities to or in respect of him, or such contributions or payments towards provision for such pensions, allowances or gratuities, as may be determined by the Committee. - 8 The Allocation Chair shall be appointed (as a consultant) for a term of two years, and may be reappointed.
+The Committee may terminate the appointment on the motion of any Committee Member, provided that at least two weeks' written notice of the intention to table such a motion has been given to all members of the Committee and to the Allocation Chair. - A resolution to terminate the appointment of the Allocation Chair shall be passed on the positive resolution of at least five Committee Members acting at their discretion and without the need to provide reasons for their decision - 10 If, within 60 days of the termination (for whatever reason) of the appointment of the Allocation Chair, the Committee shall have failed to appoint a new Allocation Chair pursuant to Rules J2 and 3, the Committee shall: - by unanimous resolution, determine a list of three candidates for the role of Allocation Chair; - (b) send the list to the ORR and provide such information in relation to the candidates and the preferences of the Committee Members as the ORR may request; and be deemed to have appointed as Allocation Chair the candidate then selected by the ORR.